knmarvel/dirwatcher/README.md

 DO Read the attached Rubric as your key to maximizing points.
 Many students will submit their projects without reading the rubric points.
 Don't be that person.
 How do I test this??

-Testing Program Operation
+## Testing Program Operation

 Test your dirwatcher program using TWO terminal windows.
 In the first window, start your Dirwatcher with various sets of command line arguments.
 Open a second terminal window and navigate to the same directory where your Dirwatcher is running, and try these procedures:

 Run Dirwatcher with non-existent directory -- Every polling interval, it should complain about the missing watch directory.

 Create the watched directory with mkdir -- Dirwatcher should stop complaining.

 Add an empty file with target extension to the watched directory -- Dirwatcher should report a new file added.

 Append some magic text to first line of the empty file -- Dirwatcher should report that some magic text was found on line 1, only once.

 Append a few other non-magic text lines to the file and then another line with two or more magic texts -- Dirwatcher should correctly report the line number just once (don't report previous line numbers)

 Add a file with non-magic extension and some magic text -- Dirwatcher should not report anything Delete the file containing the magic text -- Dirwatcher should report the file as removed, only once.

 Remove entire watched directory -- Dirwatcher should revert to complaining about a missing watch directory, every polling interval.

-Testing the Signal Handler
+## Testing the Signal Handler

 To test the OS signal handler part of your Dirwatcher, send a SIGTERM to your program from a separate shell window.

-While your Dirwatcher is running, open a new shell terminal.
+-While your Dirwatcher is running, open a new shell terminal.

-Find the process id (PID) of your dirwatcher.
+-Find the process id (PID) of your dirwatcher.
 PID is the first column listed from the ps utility.
 Send a SIGTERM to your Dirwatcher

-Your signal handler within your python program should be called.
+-Your signal handler within your python program should be called.
 Your code should exit gracefully with a Goodbye message ...

 Example: How to shutdown your program